A Brief History of the Marque

 Fatto sta che da una cantina di questa vecchissima casa in pietra, con pavimenti e solai in legno, salta fuori questo incredibile verricello artigianale costruito con motore e cambio di una Moto Molaroni degli anni '20 (stando a quanto si legge la fabbrica costrucì motociclette praticamente solo dal 1921 al 1925).

-He tells me that there is material that might interest me and I do not make me pray.
+He tells me that there is material that could interest me and I do not have any prayers.

-The person who lived in that house was an incredible "accumulator" of each type of material, practically not throw anything away (and I challenge any fan like me to say that there does the same!)
+The person who lived in that house was an incredible "accumulator" of each type of material, practically not throw anything away (and I challenge any fan like me to says they are not same!)

 If you have a query or information about Molaroni motorcycles please contact us